 There are a few states that have continued to uphold the individual mandate.
 If you live in Massachusetts, New Jersey, or Washington D.C., you are still required to have health insurance.

-If you decide to get coverage through your state's marketplace, the Open Enrollment window was reduced to just 45 days.
-So if you forget that December 15th deadline to purchase through your state marketplace, you'll be unable to enroll until next Open Enrollment at the end of 2019, unless you have a qualifying life event.
+If you decide to get coverage through your state's marketplace, the Open Enrollment window was varies by state.
+So if you forget to purchase through your state marketplace by the deadline, you'll be unable to enroll until next Open Enrollment at the end of 2020, unless you have a qualifying life event.
 The following states have extended their Open Enrollment windows:

 What is the Special Enrollment Period?